Nurse-Lauren

-Lauren Blowers has been a nurse injector for 10 years.
+Lauren Blowers has been an Aesthetic Nurse for 10 years.
 But before she opened her South Australian SILK clinic, she spent many a long night caring for patients in the ICU ward of Flinders Hospital in Adelaide.

 That six-month leave was over 10 years ago.
 Lauren never returned to the hospital system.
-Instead, she took on injecting full-time working for various clinics across Adelaide.
+Instead, she took on providing Cosmetic Aesthetics full-time working for various clinics across Adelaide.

 “Transitioning from working in the public health system to running my own business was quite a daunting thought.
 I was used to working long hours in a very inflexible environment.
 I saw having my own business as the opportunity to establish a positive, flexible workplace which benefits my family and makes people feel better about themselves,” Lauren said.